ocoanet/ProtoUntyped/README.md

 Type 1 can be used for `fixed64, sfixed64, double`.
 Because protobuf-net uses type 0 for integers by default, ProtoUntyped interprets type 1 as `System.Double` by default, but it can be configured using `ProtoDecodeOptions.Fixed64DecodingMode`.

 ### Wire type 2 (length-delimited)
 Type 2 can be used for `string, bytes, embedded messages, packed repeated fields`.
 ProtoUntyped will try to interpret the data as an embedded message.
 If the decoding fails, the data will be interpreted as a `System.String`.
-It can be configured using `ProtoDecodeOptions.DefaultPreferredStringDecodingModes`.
+It can be configured using `ProtoDecodeOptions.PreferredStringDecodingModes`.

 ### Wire type 5 (32-bit)
 Type 5 can be used for `fixed32, sfixed32, float`.
 Because protobuf-net uses type 0 for integers by default, ProtoUntyped interprets type 5 as `System.Float` by default, but it can be configured using `ProtoDecodeOptions.Fixed32DecodingMode`.